To do before you arrive

 - Completed the upload photo task, as part of your online registration, to ensure that your campus card is pre-printed.
 You will need this card for building access to the library, on-site accommodation rooms, Sportspark and some lab spaces.
 If you have an issue uploading your photo for your campus card, please visit our photo upload help page.

-- Check out our Information for New Students to find out what type of laptop or desktop to bring for your studies and about how to get connected to the UEA networks when you arrive.
+- Check out Information for New Students to find out what type of laptop or desktop to bring for your studies and about how to get connected to the UEA networks when you arrive.

 - Complete the Online Registration as above but remember that you will need to complete a second stage of registration when you arrive before your registration is fully complete.